cs-open-project/projectsfound/README.md

 Description: A distributed data integration framework that simplifies common aspects of big data integration such as data ingestion, replication, organization and lifecycle management for both streaming and batch data ecosystems.

 介绍: A distributed data integration framework that simplifies common aspects of big data integration such as data ingestion, replication, organization and lifecycle management for both streaming and batch data ecosystems.

+### Gravitino

+Description: Gravitino is a high-performance, geo-distributed, and federated metadata like designed to manage metadata seamlessly across diverse data sources, vendors, and regions.
+Its primary goal is to provide users with unified metadata access for both data and AI assets.

+介绍: Gravitino is a high-performance, geo-distributed, and federated metadata like designed to manage metadata seamlessly across diverse data sources, vendors, and regions.
+Its primary goal is to provide users with unified metadata access for both data and AI assets.

 ### Griffin[大数据的数据质量解决方案]